-I ate a known carcinogen this week.
-But then again, chances are, so did you.
+I eat a known carcinogen every spring.
+But then again, chances are, so do you.

-Few wild plants are as polarizing as bracken fern, pteridium aquilinum.
+Few wild plants are as polarizing as bracken fern, Pteridium aquilinum.
 It is a global species, living everywhere but the harshest deserts and the coldest tundra.
 Here in California, it is ubiquitous.
-I find its fiddleheads — odd looking fiddleheads, like an eagle’s clenched talon — in Point Reyes as early as late February.
-Last weekend, Holly and I found them in the high Sierra, at about 6,000 feet.
+I find its fiddleheads — odd looking fiddleheads, like an eagle’s clenched talon — in Point Reyes as early as late February and as late as mid-June in the High Sierra.

 That means if you wanted, you could eat bracken fern fiddleheads for four straight months here in California.
 You could, but you shouldn’t.